nouaridev/Game-of-Life/README.md

-**"The file 'Untitled 1.odt' is the original version before using AI to correct grammar mistakes and improve clarity."**
+**"The file 'originalexplanation(grammar mistakes).odt' is the original version before using AI to correct grammar mistakes and improve clarity."**

 # Conway's Game of Life